qhuitan/ggbulksurv/README.md

 lifespan studies are usually performed in bulk.
 In bulk survival analysis, researchers place a certain number of organisms in a vial, and count the number of organisms that are dead/censored on any particular day.
-This produces a table that looks like this, with multiple observations per row:
+This produces a “one row, multiple individuals” data format, which is not compatible with most R survival packages (eg `survival` and `survminer`):

 | condition | day | dead | censored |
 |-----------|-----|------|----------|